Hampton Pirates football: Notable alumni

+Also in 2022, Pirates player Byron Perkins came out as gay, making him the first openly gay football player at any historically black college or university.

 Playoff appearances

 NCAA Division I–AA/FCS

 The Pirates have appeared in the I-AA/FCS playoffs five times with an overall record of 0–5.

 NCAA Division II

 The Pirates appeared in the Division II playoffs three times with an overall record of 1–3.